7 Essential Vermouth Cocktails for Winter Entertaining

 The bold botanicals and absinthe in this cocktail make it a perfect choice for cold-weather entertaining.
 Pair it with savory bites like smoked salmon or goat cheese crostini to balance the drink’s strong herbal notes.
 Its flavors also pair nicely with hearty winter dishes, making it a great conversation starter at any gathering.

-Customising the Drink
+Customizing the Drink

 If you’re new to absinthe, start with a smaller amount and adjust to your liking.